 Publication Ethics and Malpractice Statement

 Journal of English Language Pedagogy, Literature, and Culture (Jelpedlic) is the research journal for the Teaching of English, Literature & Culture.
-It publishes research-based articles, reviews, and poems, which reflect on every aspect of English teaching.
-The journal also considers new developments in literacy, drama, film, literacy studies, literature, language, media, and new technologies as they pertain to the teaching of English as well as related topics that have neither been published elsewhere in any language nor is it under review for publication anywhere.
-This following statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this Journal, including the author, the editor, the reviewer, and the publisher (Journal of English Language Pedagogy, Literature, and Culture (Jelpedlic) - Universitas Advent Indonesia).
+It publishes research-based articles, and reviews, which reflect on every aspect of English teaching.
+The journal also considers new developments in literacy, literacy studies, literature, drama, film, language media, and new technologies as they pertain to the teaching of English as well as related topics that have neither been published elsewhere in any language nor are it under review for publication anywhere.
+The following statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this Journal, including the author, the editor, the reviewer, and the publisher (Journal of English Language Pedagogy, Literature, and Culture (Jelpedlic) - Universitas Advent Indonesia).
 This statement is based on COPEs Best Practice Guidelines for Journal Editors.

 Allegation of Research Misconduct